 Give yourself the gift of a digital detox this Christmas

-Set clear intentions for your digital relationships in 2016 and you'll have a healthier, happier, more productive year.
+Set clear intentions for your digital relationships and you'll have a healthier, happier, more productive year.

 In early 2015 Toronto writer Christina Crook published a book called The Joy of Missing Out: Finding Balance in a Wired World.
 The book, which has been very well received and was reviewed for TreeHugger here, has touched countless lives over the past months, encouraging people to let go of their devices and focus on real-life experiences and relationships instead.